Integrated MLM logo, representing our comprehensive network marketing software solutions.

 • The MLM unilevel plan offers more flexibility as there is no restriction on the number of recruitments and leaves it to the best ability of the distributor to strategize.
 The matrix MLM plan offers a structured approach with more predictability in income and growth, but less flexibility in the earning potential.

-Pros and Cons of Unilevel and Matrix Plans
+Pros and cons of Unilevel vs Matrix MLM plans

 1. Simplicity: